16 Aug Naxos » Discovering the Greek Cyclades

-From Mykonos it takes about 2 hours to get to Naxos with stops in Paros and Amos.
-Naxos is the larges island of the Greek Cyclades but much more authentic and laid back than party island Mykonos.
+From Mykonos, it takes about 2 hours to get to Naxos with stops in Paros and Amos.
+Naxos is the largest island of the Greek Cyclades but much more authentic and laid back than the party island Mykonos.

-When you arrive by ferry you can see the “Portara” on the hill next to the harbour.
+When you arrive by ferry you can see the “Portara” on the hill next to the harbor.
 They call it “the door of Naxos” and it’s one of the many archaeological landmarks you will find here.
 Naxos has everything I missed on Mykonos.
 The food is better and more affordable (a lot more!), the beach bars are more laid back and you’ll see a lot of couples and families here.
 I stayed at a simple hotel with a perfect location.
 My hotel was about a 10 min walk from the port and 1 min from the town beach Agios Georgios.
-Chora (centre) is vibrant at night with lot’s of restaurants, shops and bars.
-The streets smell of sweet waffels and crêpes that you find on almost every corner.
+Chora (centre) is vibrant at night with lots of restaurants, shops, and bars.
+The streets smell of sweet waffles and crêpes that you find on almost every corner.

 Walking around in Chora, Greece

 For dinner I can recommend almost everything.
 Just double check of they serve traditional Greek food and you’re good.
 A main course meal should cost you about 5 to 10 euro’s and is served with bread.
 (They charge you about 1 euro for the bread, this is normal)

 First things first: rent a scooter or a car.
 Make sure you rent a scooter with enough power as you might need to drive uphill depending where you’re travelling to.
 I saw pretty much everything.
 The whole west coast, where you can find some really nice beaches, is done in one day (including some swimming) and I took a whole day to explore the old towns (middle of Naxos) and the North back to the west coast and where I started.